OdyseeTeam/commentron/README.md

 Then once mysql is running you can hit play.

+If you are lazy and have docker installed, you can use the `./scripts/test_db_via_docker.sh` script to start a mysql 5.7 container with appropriate default users, tables, and privilages for testing.

 ## Key packages

 These are the key packages where most work is completed.